St Aidan's C.B.S.: Robocup

 In 2006 and 2007 St Aidan's Students Andrew Jordan, Kevin Reilly, Eoin McCormac and Aaron Kennedy won the Irish Robocup competition.
 In 2006 this allowed them to proceed to the international competition in Germany and in 2007 Atlanta in the United States.
 The RoboCup was held in Bremen in Germany in 2006 and Atlanta in 2007.

-Immersion Programme
+Immersion programme

-In 2009 a group of ten students from fifth year and transition year spent almost two weeks in Tanzania as part of the Third World Immersion programme.
+In 2009 a group of ten students from the fifth year and transition year spent almost two weeks in Tanzania as part of the Third World Immersion programme.
 Raising over €30,000, Mark Blanchfield, Niall Farrell, Niall O'Donnell, Kevin Hogan, Paul McCarthy, Oisin Mulhall, Kevin Reilly, Kevin Ashton, Ronan Noonan and Robert Keenan, accompanied by Ms. Ruane and Ms. Walsh, spent their time in various activities including experiencing the Tanzanian schooling system in the Edmund Rice Sinon School.
 They visited and took part in activities in an orphanage, youth detention centre and eco-village.

-They students came back all the richer for the experience and deemed it a success.
-A trip was organised for a new group of students in 2011; the pupils involved raised 16,000 euro.
+The students came back all the richer for the experience and deemed it a success.
+A trip was organised for a new group of students in 2011; the pupils involved raised 16,000 euros.